Brody: Polish kingdom

-From the 17th century until the Holocaust the city was populated not only by Ruthenians and Poles, but also by a significant number of Jews (70% of the town's population), Armenians, and Greeks.
-From 1629, the city became the property of Stanisław Koniecpolski, another of the most distinguished military commanders in Polish history, who ordered the construction of the Brody Castle (1630–1635).
+From the 17th century until the Holocaust the city was populated not only by Ruthenians and Poles but also by a significant number of Jews (70% of the town's population), Armenians, and Greeks.
+From 1629, the city became the property of Stanisław Koniecpolski, another of the most distinguished military commanders in Polish history, who ordered the construction of the Brody Castle.
 The castle, or rather the fortress, was designed by the French military engineer Guillaume Le Vasseur de Beauplan.
-It was one of the strongest fortresses located on the route of frequent Tatar and Cossack invasions.
-King Władysław IV Vasa, wanting to reward and assist Koniecpolski in the construction of the fortress, issued a privilege in 1633 in Kraków, in which he equated fairs in Brody with those in Lublin and Toruń, granted staple right and exempted city residents from taxes for 15 years.
-Under the patronage of Koniecpolski, the city flourished.
-In 1637 he founded a school in which he employed lecturers from the Kraków Academy, Poland's leading university.
+It was one of the strongest fortresses on the route of frequent Tatar and Cossack invasions.
+King Władysław IV Vasa, wanting to reward and assist Koniecpolski in the construction of the fortress, issued a privilege in 1633 in Kraków that equated fairs in Brody with those in Lublin and Toruń, granted staple right and exempted city residents from taxes for 15 years.
+Under Koniecpolski’s patronage, the city flourished.
+In 1637 he founded a school that employed lecturers from the Kraków Academy, Poland's leading university.
 Its first director was Jan Marcinkowski.
-In 1643 he founded a silk and wool fabric manufacture in the city, one of the leading manufactories of this type throughout Poland.
-Stanisław Koniecpolski died in Brody on 11 March 1646.
+In 1643 he founded a silk and wool fabric manufacture in the city, one of Poland’s leading manufactories of this type.
+Koniecpolski died in Brody on 11 March 1646.
 On 30 June funeral ceremonies took place in Brody.